 System diversity is prevalent in modern software systems.
 Systems simultaneously exist in many different variants in order to comply with different requirements.
-Software product line engineering [18] aims at developing a family of system variants by managed reuse in order to decrease time to market and to improve quality.
+Software product line engineering [17] aims at developing a family of system variants by managed reuse in order to decrease time to market and to improve quality.
 The variability of the different products in a software product line can be represented at different levels [7].
 Problem space variability describes product variation in terms of features where a feature is a user-visible product characteristic.
 The set of valid feature configurations defines the set of possible products.
 However, features do not relate to the actual artifacts that are used to realize the products.

-&lt;sup>\ Partly funded by the EU project HATS, Highly Adaptable and Trustworthy Software using Formal Models (FP7-231620) and the Deutsche Forschungsgemeinschaft (SCHA1635/2-1).
+\ Partly funded by the EU project HATS, Highly Adaptable and Trustworthy Software using Formal Models (FP7-231620).

 Problem-space variability, based on features, is at the requirements level, while solution space variability is at the design and implementation level.
-Solutionspace variability describes product variation in terms of shared artifacts that are used to build the actual products of the product line.
+Solution-space variability describes product variation in terms of shared artifacts that are used to build the actual products of the product line.
 In this paper, we capture solution space variability in terms of variable artifact implementations for fixed artifact names.
 This means that in different product variants an artifact with the same name can be realized with different implementations.
-Here, an artifact can be a component at a suitable level of granularity, such as a method, a class, or a module.
-Then, the artifact name would be the method signature (including the method name), interface signature or module signature, respectively, while the artifact implementation.
-Previously, we used the finest of these levels [20], i.e., method signatures and method bodies, while in Section 4 we show another interpretation, where artifact names are types and artifact implementations are classes, interfaces or types implementing the former type.
+An artifact in this context can be a component at a suitable level of granularity, such as a method, a class, or a module.
+Then, the artifact name would be the method signature (including the method name), interface signature or module signature, respectively, while the artifact implementation would be the method body, interface implementation, or the module realization.
+In [19] we used the finest of these levels, i.e., method signatures and method bodies, while in Section 4 we show another interpretation, where artifact names are types and artifact implementations are classes, interfaces or types implementing the former type.